liferay/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/09-create-and-use-connector.markdown

 1. Set your Interactor class's superclass to `ServerConnectorInteractor` or one of its subclasses.
 You should also remove any code that conforms a callback protocol, if it exists.
-For example, Add Bookmark Screenlet’s Interactor class (`AddBookmarkInteractor`) extends `ServerWriteConnectorInteractor` because it writes data to a Liferay instance.
-At this point, your Interactor should contain only the properties and initializer that it requires:
+For example, Add Bookmark Screenlet's Interactor class (`AddBookmarkInteractor`) extends `ServerWriteConnectorInteractor` because it writes data to a @product@ installation.
+At this point, your Interactor should contain only the properties and initializer that it
+   requires:

         public class AddBookmarkInteractor: ServerWriteConnectorInteractor {